 Identify & analyze possible risks

-Identifying the greatest potential fraud risks for an organization is a crucial first step in performing a fraud risk assessment.
 An assessment can evaluate risks related to theft.
-Breach of trust, misappropriation of assets, manipulation of records, corruption by individuals or collusion with external parties are just a few examples of the types of fraud risk that an organization should consider when performing a fraud risk assessment.
+Breach of trust, misappropriation of assets, manipulation of records, corruption by individuals, or collusion with external parties are a few examples of fraud risk that an organization should consider when performing a fraud risk assessment.

 Establish Risk Quantification Procedures